 There are a few recipes out there for asparagus salads, using either shaved asparagus or thinly sliced asparagus.
 I like the look of the shaved asparagus.
-Obviously, thicker stalks work better than a thinner one, more “meat” to it.
-If you can only get thin asparagus, then I would go with the “thinly sliced on a bias” method.
+Obviously, thicker stalks work better than thinner ones, with more "meat" to them.
+If you can only get thin asparagus, then I would go with the "thinly sliced on a bias" method.
 If you are able to get thick stalks, I found using a Y-peeler worked best for shaving them as your hand remains out of the way.
-When I used the swivel peeler, I had to place the asparagus at the edge of my cutting board, otherwise, I couldn’t peel the stalk all the way down.
-When I did get to a point where I was no longer able to “shave” the stalk, I did thinly slice it on a diagonal along with the tips and added it all to the mix.
+When I used the swivel peeler, I had to place the asparagus at the edge of my cutting board, otherwise, I couldn't peel the stalk all the way down.
+When I did get to a point where I was no longer able to "shave" the stalk, I did thinly slice it on a diagonal along with the tips and added it all to the mix.

 This salad also includes fennel, another great spring vegetable, and red onion slices.
 Onions, in their raw form, have a tendency to be a bit harsh on the palate.
 Soaking them in ice water for about 10 - 15 minutes removes that raw harsh flavor, so I always give my raw onion a quick soak.
 I like to add salt to the water to add some infused flavor while they soak.
 While I had my bowl of ice water sitting there I thought, why not add the shaved asparagus and raw fennel slices to the mix as well?

 It worked beautifully.
-The ice water kept everything fresh, took the pungent odor and harshness out of the onion and the added salt put a little flavor right into the vegetables.
+The ice water kept everything fresh, took the pungent odor, and harshness out of the onion and the added salt put a little flavor right into the vegetables.
 Once they had their ice water bath, I rinsed them under cold water and spun them dry in my salad spinner (you could also use the old fashioned way my grandmother used, tie the veggies in a clean tea towel and go outside and spin it around, water flying everywhere, until they are dry).

 Once the vegetables are all nice and dry add the fresh lemon juice and parsley; toss them all around and then add the extra virgin olive oil.
-This is a great time to use a really good flavorful olive oil, you won’t need to add nearly as much oil and the flavor of fine olive oil is so preferred over most commercial brands.
-Not that there aren’t any great commercially produced olive oils, there are.
+This is a great time to use a really good flavorful olive oil, you won't need to add nearly as much oil and the flavor of fine olive oil is so preferred over most commercial brands.
+Not that there aren't any great commercially produced olive oils, there are.
 You just need to know which one to buy; but I live in Sonoma County, so we have all kinds of Artesian extra virgin olive oils to choose from.
-If you’ve never gone olive oil tasting, you really should.
-It’s a real education in how complex these oils can be.
+If you've never gone olive oil tasting, you really should.
+It's a real education in how complex these oils can be.
 From grassy, to peppery.
-This might be a good time to use a lemon infused oil.
+This might be a good time to use a lemon-infused oil.

 Once you taste and adjust for salt and pepper, you're done.
 With a healthy, delicious, easy to make, low-fat, Shaved Asparagus Salad with Fennel.